fistbumpfromdestiny/The-Cloud-Controlled-Automated-Light-Switch-Project/README.md

 # Regarding security

 Security is currently handled by hardcoding the certificates on the device.
-This is obviously not viable for a production environment with hundreds or even thousands of devices, where using a service such as AWS KMS would be appropriate.
+This is obviously not viable for a production environment with hundreds or even thousands of devices, where using a service such as AWS KMS to centralize authorization, encryption and certification would be appropriate.

 # License
 This project is licensed under the MIT License.